 - Essential oil has anti-inflammatory, anti-histaminic and anti-oxidant activity.

-Be careful!
 Follow recommended doses for each particular use: since tansy contains thujone, a toxic compound, mistakes can be dangerous.
 When the dosage is small, tansy is beneficial.
 When doses are too high, or the plant is taken too often, it becomes toxic and even triggers miscarriages.
 Definitely not a plant extract for pregnant women!

 Convinced yet?
 Wouldn’t it be a great idea to have a little tansy at hand?
 At the very least, pollinators will consider the camphor-scented blooming a real treat!
 It is a very easy plant to grow, as long as drainage is good.
-It’ll thrive in poor, and even chalky soil.
+It’ll thrive in poor, and even limestone soil.
 It does prefer cool soil, and doesn’t really like excess acidity.
 Better place it in sun or part shade, either in containers or directly in the ground.

 Planting is most successful in Spring and Fall, and spacing should be at least 30 inches (50 cm) between plants.
 If growing in a pot, layer the bottom of the pot with clay marbles for drainage.
 Outside in the ground, water only upon planting, and then again in case of prolonged dry spells.